Demographics of Kyrgyzstan: Overview

+Population size and structure

+Population Estimates by Sex and Age Group (01.VII.2020) (Data refer to annual average population.):

 Vital statistics

-Births and deaths
+Registered births and deaths

 Statistics are taken from the United Nations Demographic Yearbook, the National Statistical Committee of the Republic of Kyrgyzstan, the Demographic Annual of the Kyrgyz Republic, and Demoskop Weekly.

-Vital statistics
+Current vital statistics

-Population Estimates by Sex and Age Group (01.VII.2020):

 Total fertility rate

-2.95 children born/woman (2017 est.)
+During the Soviet era, fertility in Kyrgyzstan was high (TFR 4 or higher).
+After independence there was a rapid decrease to 2.4 at the beginning of the 21st century, but the TFR had increased to 3 or higher as of 2010.
+Since 2020, there is a decrease to 2.8 in 2022.

-The differences in the number of children by nationality are significant: Uzbeks (3.0 children), Tajiks (3.0 children), Turks (2.9), Kyrgyz (2.9), Dungans (2.8) Russians (1.7), Koreans (1.7), Germans (1.8), Ukrainians (2.1), Tatars (2.1), Kazakhs (2.3) and Uyghurs (2.5).
+The differences between nationalities in the number of children are significant: Uzbeks (3.0 children), Tajiks (3.0 children), Turks (2.9), Kyrgyz (2.9), Dungans (2.8), Russians (1.7), Koreans (1.7), Germans (1.8), Ukrainians (2.1), Tatars (2.1), Kazakhs (2.3) and Uyghurs (2.5).
 The TFR for Russians, Ukrainians, Germans, and Koreans in Kyrgyzstan are considerably higher than in their home countries.

+Life expectancy

 Ethnic groups

-According to the 1999 census, the ethnic composition of the population was as follows: Kyrgyz 72.6%, Uzbeks 14.4%, Russians 6.4%, Dungans 1.1%, Uyghurs 0,9%, other 3.6%, including Koreans 0.4% and Germans 0.4% (among them Low German-speaking Mennonites).
+According to the 2022 census, the ethnic composition of the population was as follows: Kyrgyz 77.8%, Uzbeks 14.2%, Russians 3.8%, Dungans 1.0%, Uyghurs 0.5%, other 2.7%, including Tajiks 0.9%, Kazakhs 0.4% and Turks 0.3%.
 Most Russians, Ukrainians, Tatars, Germans, and Koreans lived in northeast, especially around the city of Karakol.
 Most of the Dungans and Uyghurs are found along the Chinese border.
-Most of the Tajiks and Uzbeks live in the south.
-The emigration of non-Turkic people to Russia, Ukraine, and Germany is now negligible, in part because most of them left prior to 1999.
-For example, the number of Germans has fallen by over 90% between the 1989 and 2009 censuses.
-Kyrgyzstan decided to postpone its census scheduled for March 2020 by one month due to the COVID-19 pandemic, with further delays possible.
+Most of the Tajiks and Uzbeks live in and around Fergana valley.

-The table shows the ethnic composition of Kyrgyzstan's population according to all population censuses between 1926 and 2009.
-There has been a sharp decline in the European ethnic groups (Russians, Ukrainians, Germans) and also Tatars since independence (as captured in the 1989, 1999 and 2009 censuses).
+The table shows the ethnic composition of Kyrgyzstan's population according to all population censuses between 1926 and 2022.
+Due to emigration (and low fertility rates), there has been a sharp decline in the European ethnic groups (Russians, Ukrainians, Germans) and also Tatars since independence (as captured in the 1989, 1999, 2009 and 2022 censuses).